 ‘Shovel your way out of the sh**!”

-So goes the tagline of Dr. AMP’s Great American Radio Show, an entry in the genre of schizo-libertarian local talk radio.
-It’s bellowed by a retired crackpot medicine man who is obsessed with the machinations of a “vast global corporate conspiracy” whose audience eats it up, despite, or because of, his total lack of corroborating evidence.
+So goes the tagline of Dr. AMP’s Great American Radio Show, an archetypal entry in the genre of ostensibly conservative but really schizo-libertarian local talk radio.
+It’s bellowed by a retired crackpot medicine man who is obsessed with the machinations of a “vast global corporate conspiracy” and whose audience eats up his exposure of same, despite his total lack of corroborating evidence.
 Listeners tune in because he’s amusing, because he’s local, because hey, he has a point.
 The show is a distraction from routine — a nightcap, an outlet for frustration, resentment, and anxiety, never mind that it corrodes public discourse by the minute.

-Not in the way Infowars is fake.
+But it is entirely fake.
+Not in the way Infowars is fake, of course.
 Dr. AMP is really Dr. Jacoby, a character in Twin Peaks, the television show created by David Lynch and Mark Frost that premiered in 1990.
 The show was once a cultural phenomenon, earning massive ratings on a bona-fide network back when being on a bona-fide network still meant something.
 By comparison, viewers of this year’s reboot, a third season subtitled “The Return,” number in just the hundreds of thousands.
-Once a mainstay of the monoculture, the show is now merely the darling of film critics and Lynch devotees.
-Contrasting this with the full-on embrace of Game of Thrones — the closest thing to a dominant cultural phenomenon that exists in today’s fractured media landscape — across social fault lines, some have fallen into the trap of casting Thrones as populist fodder and Peaks as elitist fare.
-But for all its weirdness, this season of Twin Peaks is some of Lynch’s most grounded, humane, and contemporary work.
+Once a mainstay of the bygone monoculture, the show is now merely the darling of film critics and Lynch devotees.
+Contrasting this with the full-on embrace of Game of Thrones — the closest thing to a dominant cultural phenomenon that exists in this fractured media landscape — across social fault lines, some have fallen into the trap of casting Thrones as populist fodder and Peaks as elitist fare.
+But for all its ethereal whooshing and surrealist impressionism, this season of Twin Peaks is some of Lynch’s most grounded, humane, and contemporary work.
 It features an incisive exploration of the psyche and life of down-home, down-but-not-out Americans.

 That there is pain and hardship aplenty to be found out there in so-called flyover country is something Lynch never forgot, and his reborn program — whose finale is this Sunday — is a sustained, surreal, deep dive into those travails.